Bai-Xiu/log_ai_system/README.md

 **Q: Result table display is abnormal?**
 A: May be caused by non-standard log file format, please check the file structure and formatting

+**Q: The previously selected directory is not retained after restarting the program?**
+A: The current directory is only temporary.
+To set a fixed directory, please configure it as the default directory in settings